 In April 2019, Metro Vancouver began a comprehensive update to Metro 2040, the current Regional Growth Strategy.
-To date, Metro Vancouver has completed these steps:
+To date, they have completed these steps:

 - 1. Review policies on 11 themes. - 2.
 Engage member jurisdictions, regional stakeholders, the public and First Nations. - 3.
 Develop policy review recommendations, endorsed or received by the Metro Vancouver Board. - 4.
 Draft updated policy content on a goal-by-goal basis. - 5.
-Provide draft content to the Regional Planning Advisory Committee, Metro Vancouver Board, and member jurisdictions and other agencies for comment. - 6.
-Prepare a complete draft of the updated Regional Growth Strategy, Metro 2050, informed by comments received. - 7.
-Present to Richmond General Purposes Committee (September 20, 2021)
+Provide draft content to the Regional Planning Advisory Committee, Metro Vancouver Board, and member local governments and other agencies for comment. - 6.
+Prepare a complete draft of the updated Regional Growth Strategy, Metro 2050, informed by comments received.

-Between June and November 2021, Metro Vancouver requested member jurisdictions, regional stakeholders, the general public and local First Nations to comment on the complete draft Metro 2050 strategy.
-The letter requesting comments (Attachment 2) and draft Metro 2050 strategy (Attachment 3) are attached.
-Based on comments from Richmond and other member jurisdictions, Metro Vancouver staff will consider opportunities to improve the draft.
+Between June and November 2021, Metro Vancouver is requesting member jurisdiction, regional stakeholder, public and First Nation to comment on the complete draft Metro 2050 strategy.
+A copy of the draft Metro 2050 strategy is attached (Attachment 1).
+Metro Vancouver staff are in the process of coordinating Council presentations with member jurisdictions as part of this engagement period.
+Following this engagement, Metro Vancouver staff will consider opportunities to improve the draft based on the comments received.

 July 2022 is the target date for adoption of the final Metro 2050 Regional Growth Strategy.
-Member jurisdictions will be asked to review and endorse the final version before it is submitted to the regional Board.